We’re lucky to live in a world where there are so many resources for learning Chinese.

 There are two premium options: Premium and Premium+.

-Premium ranges from $3.33 to $6.99 per month.
-The longer of a commitment you make, the lower your monthly cost—for example, you’ll pay less per month if you sign up for a year upfront than just three months.
+Premium ranges from $4.99 to $8.99 per month.
+The longer a commitment you make, the lower your monthly cost—for example, you’ll pay less per month if you sign up for a year upfront than just three months.
 The Premium membership allows users to access the smart review system and all training games.